fablab-fb16/christmas_soldering_2024/WLED_Firmware/Readme.md

 1. plug in the ESP
 2. at the prompt: ‘Flash ESP [y/n] “ enter the letter ”y’ and press Enter
 3. wait until the message: ‘ Please note ’ appears followed by your individual WLAN SSID and your password.
 Please make a note of the WLAN SSID.
 This is the only way you can find your ESP again later and continue configuring it.
-Don't worry if the message has already disappeared.
+Don't worry if the message has disappeared.
 You can simply scroll up to see your WLAN SSID.

 ### For developers / organisers
 1. make sure that all requirements are met
-2. copy the script and the ‘firmware.bin’ to any directory.
+2. copy the script and all required binaries (bootloader.bin, partitions.bin, boot_app0.bin, firmware.bin) to any directory.
-3. make the script executable: sudo chmod +x ./InstallScriptChristmasSoldering.sh
+3. Change to the directory (cd /path/to/directory) and make the script executable: sudo chmod +x ./InstallScriptChristmasSoldering.sh
 4. start the script with root rights: sudo ./InstallScriptChristmasSoldering.sh
-5. optionally enter the path to firmware.bin including file name and file extension as well as the port of the ESP.
-If the firmware.bin is located in the current directory, you can probably skip this.
+5. optionally enter the port of the ESP.

 ## Creating your own firmware
 1st option via the standard installation